Takayama Hikokurō: Biography

-Takayama was the son son of Takayama Ryōzaemon Masakiyo, a local samurai in what is now part of the city of Ōta, Gunma.
+Takayama was the son of Takayama Ryōzaemon Masakiyo, a local samurai in Hosoya Village, Kōzuke Province in what is now part of the city of Ōta, Gunma.
 He claimed descent from Takayama Shigehide, one of the 16 companions of Nitta Yoshisada, the famed imperial loyalist during the wars of the Nanboku-chō period.
 After reading the medieval chronicle Taiheiki at the age of 16 he became a Buddhist priest and at the age of 18 left home (leaving behind a suicide note) and travelled around the country spreading his theories on the supremacy of the Imperial house and illegitimacy of the Tokugawa shogunate.
+He studied Japanese Neo-Confucianism under Hosoi Heishu in Edo.
 During his travels, he cultivated a wide circle of acquaintances with whom he regularly corresponded, including Hayashi Shihei, Uesugi Harunori, Hirose Tansō and others.
 Thwarted in his efforts to reach Ezo due to high security by the shogunate, he turned to Kyoto instead.
 He resided for a time at the house of the kuge Iwakura Tomokazu, presented a memorial to Emperor Kōkaku and wrote numerous patriotic poems.

 He was outraged by the treatment of Dainagon Nakayama Naruchika by the shogunate over an issue pertaining to the regnal name for Emperor Kōkaku and publicly criticized the rōjū Matsudaira Sadanobu.
 Forced to leave Kyoto, he travelled to Kyushu in hopes of enlisting Satsuma Domain in his efforts against the shogunate, but was rebuffed.
-After traveling to various parts of Kyushu, he was arrested by the shogunate at the home of a friend in Kurume, Fukuoka and was invited to commit seppuku.
+After traveling to various parts of Kyushu, he stopped at the home of a friend, the doctor Mori Kazen, in Kurume, Fukuoka and committed seppuku.

 Takayama left a diary which later influenced Yoshida Shōin and the proponents of the Meiji restoration, and following the establishment of the Meiji government, he was upheld, along with Kusunoki Masashige and Ninomiya Sontoku as examples of imperial loyalists in pre-war patriotic education.

 He is best known, however, for a large bronze statue in front of Sanjō Ōhashi in Kyoto, depicting Takayama bowing in the direction of the Kyoto Imperial Palace.
-The statue was erected in 1924 to celebrate the accession of Emperor Hirohito.
+The statue was erected in 1924 to celebrate the accession of emperor Hirohito with an inscription by Admiral Tōgō Heihachirō.
 It was melted down in 1944 for metal for use in the war effort, and replaced with a stone stele with writing by Tokutomi Sohō.
 The statue was finally restored in 1961.